Gold Good, Bitcoin Better

 That’s because Bitcoin possesses a superior composition of “good money” qualities made for a digital global economy:

 Like gold, bitcoins are scarce assets.
 Just as new deposits of gold are discovered every day, new bitcoins enter circulation roughly every ten minutes.
 Unlike gold, however, the total supply of bitcoins that will ever enter circulation is limited to 21 million coins, which we’ll reach around the year 2140.
-Today, roughly 17.7 million bitcoins are in circulation, or 84% of the total amount.
+As of August 31, 2019, roughly 17.91 million bitcoins are in circulation, or 85% of the total amount.

 Bitcoins are unique cryptographic assets that are directly verifiable on the Bitcoin blockchain, in real-time, from anywhere in the world.
 But watch out for gold on the open market.
 Outside of vetted holders of gold bullion, you just might be buying yourself fool’s gold!